pawankumar-vishwakarma/online_shop/solution.md

-# Online Shop 🛍️ for Hackathon Phase 1
+# Online Shop – Hackathon Phase 1 Submission

 ## 📋 Steps to Set Up and Run the Project